Woman shot dead with machine gun over assault at Glastonbury Festival, jury told

 Mr Greaney said: “Niall Barry used these new events at Glastonbury to reignite that old feud.”

-He said that on August 20, Fitzgibbon, Zeisz and Barry dispatched “foot soldiers” Witham and the fifth defendant – Joseph Peers, 29 – armed with a Skorpion sub-machine gun to kill Mr Harrison at his home and “to deal with anyone that got in their way, leaving behind no witnesses”.
+He said that on 20 August, Fitzgibbon, Zeisz and Barry sent “foot soldiers” Witham and the fifth defendant – Joseph Peers, 29 – armed with a Skorpion sub-machine gun to kill Mr Harrison at his home and “to deal with anyone that got in their way, leaving behind no witnesses”.

-Miss Dale, whose family members wiped away tears at times during the opening, was at the couple’s home on Leinster Road with her dog on the night of the attack, while Mr Harrison was out.
+Miss Dale, whose family members wiped away tears at times during the opening of the trial, was at the couple’s home on Leinster Road with her dog on the night of the attack, while Mr Harrison was out.

 Mr Greaney said: “It was James Witham who forced the front door to Leinster Road, James Witham who entered the house and James Witham who proceeded to open fire on Ashley, shooting and killing her.